shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_classify_legal_issues.md

 A15.7: Cybercrime
 A15.8: Organized crime and terrorism
 A15.9: Sentencing and penal measures
-A15.10: Criminal procedure (substantive aspects)
+A15.10: Criminal procedure (substantive rights/constraints on investigation/detention as guarantees)

 ### A16.
 INTERNATIONAL AND SUPRANATIONAL LAW
 A16.1: Treaties and international law sources